-Japan’s Best Car magazine expects the 2021 Suzuki Vitara to come out looking “more sophisticated” than the current model.
-It has worked on a rendering that suggests a chunkier design with a more imposing front-end and extended wheel arches and a sportier appearance with a steeply raked tailgate similar to that of the 2022 Honda HR-V (global version).
-The Japanese publication expects the next-gen Suzuki Vitara to have a slightly bigger body to open up a little more boot space.
+Japan’s Best Car magazine expects the new Suzuki Vitara (2022 Suzuki Vitara) to come out looking “more sophisticated” than the current model.
+It has worked on a rendering that suggests a chunkier design with a more imposing front-end and extended wheel arches and a sportier appearance with a steeply raked tailgate similar to that of the 2022 Honda HR-V. The Japanese publication expects the next-gen Suzuki Vitara to have a slightly bigger body to open up more boot space.

 |Length||4,175 mm (164.4 in.)||4,200 mm (165.4 in.)|